JetBrains/kotlin/ReadMe.md

 Working with the Kotlin project requires at least IntelliJ IDEA 2019.1.
 You can download IntelliJ IDEA 2019.1 [here](https://www.jetbrains.com/idea/download).

-After cloning the project, to import the project in Intellij choose the project directory in the Open project dialog.
-Then, after project opened, Select
+After cloning the project, to import the project in IntelliJ choose the project directory in the Open project dialog.
+Then, after project opened, select
-`File` -> `New...` -> `Module from Existing Sources` in the menu, and select `build.gradle.kts` file in the project's root folder.
+`File` -> `New` -> `Module from Existing Sources...` in the menu, and select `build.gradle.kts` file in the project's root folder.

 In the import dialog, select `use default gradle wrapper`.

 To be able to run tests from IntelliJ easily, check `Delegate IDE build/run actions to Gradle` and choose `Gradle Test Runner` in the Gradle runner settings after importing the project.

-At this time, you can use the latest released 1.3.x version of the Kotlin plugin for working with the code.
-To make sure you have the latest version installed, use Tools | Kotlin | Configure Kotlin Plugin Updates and press "Check for updates now".
+At this time, you can use the latest released `1.3.x` version of the Kotlin plugin for working with the code.
+To make sure you have the latest version installed, use `Tools` -> `Kotlin` -> `Configure Kotlin Plugin Updates`.

 ### Compiling and running

-From this root project there are Run/Debug Configurations for running IDEA or the Compiler Tests for example; so if you want to try out the latest and greatest IDEA plugin
+From this root project there are Run/Debug Configurations for running `IDEA` or the `Generate Compiler Tests` for example; so if you want to try out the latest and greatest IDEA plugin

-* VCS -> Git -> Pull
+* `VCS` -> `Git` -> `Pull`
-* Run the "IDEA" run configuration in the project
+* Run the `IDEA` run configuration in the project
-* a child IntelliJ IDEA with the Kotlin plugin will then startup
+* A child IntelliJ IDEA with the Kotlin plugin will then startup

 ### Including into composite build